-Note 6 - Long Term Debt
+Note 7 - Long Term Debt

-The School shares a \$2,500,000 revolving line of credit from a financial institution for working capital purposes with Mater Palms Academy and Mater Academy St. Cloud both Charter Schools under Mater Academy Central, Inc. The facility bears an interest rate of 1.95% per annum and is due in full with all accrued interest at maturity on July 1, 2020.
-The line of credit is secured by a certificate of deposit in the name of Mater Academy Inc. As of June 30, 2019, the outstanding balance on the line that pertains to the School is \$1,000,000.
+The School shares a \$2,500,000 revolving line of credit from a financial institution for working capital purposes with Mater Palms Academy and Mater Academy St. Cloud, all charter schools under Mater Academy Central, Inc. The facility bears an interest rate of 1.95% per annum, with a maturity date of October 1, 2021, as amended.
+The line of credit is secured by a certificate of deposit in the name of Mater Academy Inc. As of June 30, 2021, the outstanding balance on the line that pertains to the School is \$600,000.

-On June 6, 2017, the School obtained financing collateralized by equipment from a financial institution for a total loan balance of \$326,052.
+On June 6, 2017, the School obtained financing collateralized by equipment and secured by Mater Academy, Inc. from a financial institution for a total loan balance of \$326,052.
 The terms require the loan to be repaid in 48 monthly installments that include principal and interest at a fixed interest rate of 3.78%.
-As of June 30, 2019 the balance due was at \$169,425.
+As of June 30, 2021, the loan was paid in full.